beefyfinance/beefy-db-dev/README.md

 `from` and `to` are unix timestamps in seconds

-`period` is not implemented (yet). microseconds, milliseconds, second, minute, hour, day, week, month, quarter, year, decade, century, millennium
+`period`: microseconds, milliseconds, second, minute, hour, day, week, month, quarter, year, decade, century, millennium

+`order` asc (default) / desc

 `limit` max number of rows to return

-`order` desired order